Skip to main content

 Schedule timestamp (ISO-8601)

-[JOBPERIOD: 2016-05-20T17:42:00+02:00]
+[JOBPERIOD: 2024-05-20T17:42:00+02:00]

 Sender ID

-Sender ID as displayed to recipient.
+Specifies the sender ID displayed to the recipient.

 [SRC:Retarus]